cloudfoundry/cli/README.md

 Although not ideal, we use the name "Repository" for API related operations as opposed to "Service".
 Repository was chosen to avoid confusion with Service model objects (i.e. creating Services and Service Instances within Cloud Foundry).

-By convention, Repository methods return a model object and an ApiResponse.
+By convention, Repository methods return a model object and an error.
 Models are used in both Commands and Repositories to model Cloud Foundry data.
-ApiResponse objects are used to communicate application errors, runtime errors, whether the resource was found, etc. This convention provides a consistent method signature across repositories.
+This convention provides a consistent method signature across repositories.